 Click to view travel options

 - In case you travel by train, the best connections are from Schärding and Passau railway stations.
 At Passau the parking costs between €114 (outdoor area) to €129 (parking garage), including shuttle transfer to and from pier; payable locally.

 - For more information, use the Omio planner above.

 - 14 nights in simple but comfortable main deck cabins with private facilities and air conditioning

 - Programme according to itinerary from/to Passau

 - Captains greeting and welcome cocktail

-- Full board: breakfast buffet, lunch onboard (non-cyclists) or packed lunch (cyclists), afternoon coffee break, dinner (2-3 dishes to choose from), late-night snack
+- Full board: breakfast buffet, lunch on board (non-cyclists) or packed lunch (cyclists), afternoon coffee break, dinner (two to three dishes to choose from)

 - Tour guide on board (does not cycle with the group)

 - Daily information meeting